palPrabhakar/simple-code-inserter/README.md

 ```

 ## Limitations
-1. Doesn't work on constructors
+1. Does not support functions expanded from macros.
+2. Does not work with constructors when using '{name}' in code.